Definition of verbal communication

 Verbal communication relies on various components such as words, vocabulary, tone, intonation, and non-verbal cues.
 It stands as a fundamental element of human interaction that plays a vital role in personal, professional, and social environments.

 Verbal communication is a vital part of human interaction, its diverse features play a crucial role in shaping effective and impactful interactions.
-Understanding these features helps navigate language complexities, leading to clearer and more meaningful communication exchanges.
+The following are the main features of verbal communication:

 1/ Interactive: Verbal communication is an interactive process that involves a sender and a receiver who engage in a dialogue or conversation.